alirios/RogueCaves/readme.md

 ----------------------------
 Changed
 -------
-* ALife no longer wakes u
+* ALife no longer wakes up and goes back to bed immediately

 Previous Version: 06.05.2012A
 ----------------------------